ktrrahn/hackathon/README.md

     *changed text of buttons to white
     * changed home button color to be green and white
     * changed browser button to have green background with white text
+    * made background of workshops blue, added schedule
+    * added information about the Workshops
+    * changed the logo to the Academies Hacks logo *fixed grid layout

+#status
+*we need links for mentors and more info
+*we need to make the FAQ, Get Involved, and the About page *these changes could be done within the next two weeks *we have no questions about how to make these changes, we would just need time